Generative Flows with Invertible Attentions: Experimental Evaluation

-\parsection{3) Comparison} We summarize the quantitative results of our AttnFlows and the competing methods on MNIST and CIFAR10 in Table \ref{tab:mnist} and Table \ref{tab:cifar}.
-We use the per-pixel log-likelihood metric in bits/dims for both MNIST and CIFAR10.
-Additionally, we employ three more standard metrics, i.e., Fr\'echet Inception Distance (FID) \cite{heusel2017fid}, inception scores \cite{salimans2016improved} and Kernel Inception Distance (KID)~\citep{binkowski2018demystifying}, to measure the generated sample quality on CIFAR10.
-From the results in Table \ref{tab:mnist} and Table \ref{tab:cifar}, we can see that both of our AttnFlow-iMap and AttnFlow-iSDP can clearly outperform the backbone mARFlow with similar model complexities (i.e., the same level and step numbers), and our AttnFlows can achieve better results than the other state-of-the-art flow models.
+\textit{3) Comparison:} Table (\ref{tab:mnist}) and Table (\ref{tab:cifar}) summarize the quantitative results of our AttnFlows and the competing methods on MNIST and CIFAR10.
+For evaluation, we use per-pixel log-likelihood metric in bits/dims.
+Further, we use three more standard metrics, \ie, Fr\'echet Inception Distance (FID) \cite{heusel2017fid}, inception scores \cite{salimans2016improved} and Kernel Inception Distance (KID) \cite{binkowski2018demystifying}, to measure the generated sample quality on CIFAR10.
+From the results, we can see that both of our AttnFlow-iMap and AttnFlow-iTrans clearly outperform the backbone mARFlow with similar model complexities (\ie, the same level and step numbers), and our AttnFlows can achieve better results than the other state-of-the-art flow models\footnote{ Flow++\cite{ho2019flow++} merely reported its performance on CIFAR10.
+After transferring its implementation from CIFAR10 to MNIST, its bits/dim is 0.66 that is also clear worse than ours (0.39).}.
 Furthermore, our lighter model (with a smaller number of steps or a smaller channel) typically achieve comparable performances (or even better results) compared to those heavier mARFlow models.
-The comparison in Fig.\ref{fig:cifar10_samp} also shows the proposed model generates more visually pleasing samples.
+In particular, the proposed method achieves remarkable improvement (i.e., 0.17 bits/dim) over mARFlow with about 5$\times$ smaller parameter size and 2$\times$ less steps/channels (Table (\ref{tab:mnist})).
+For CIFAR10, our models (Channel=256) get visibly better FIDs, Incepts and KIDs over mARFlow (Table (\ref{tab:cifar})).
+The visual comparison in Fig.(\ref{fig:cifar10_samp}) shows that the proposed models have much clear visual quality compared to the competing methods.
+Despite the intuitive superiority of the proposed spatial-channel masking against the existing ones \cite{dinh2017density,kingma2018glow} (Fig.(\ref{fig:checkerboards})), we evaluate these maskings and the random binary masking with our AttnFlow-iMap on MNIST.
+The bits/dim are 0.99 (Spatial), 0.75 (Channel), 0.50 (Random), 0.39 (Ours), showing ours’ clear advantage.